-We consider a hierarchical multivariate regression model with DAG- Wishart priors on the covariance matrix for the predictors, spike and slab priors on regression coefficients, independent Bernoulli priors for each edge in the DAG, and an MRF prior linking the variable indicators to the graph structure.
-Under high-dimensional settings, we establish the posterior ratio consistency, following Cao et al. (2019c) and Narisetty and He (2014), for both the variable and the DAG, with a given DAG and variable, respectively (Theorems 1 and 2).
-In Theorems 3 and 4, we establish the posterior ratio consistency and the strong selection consistency for any DAG and variable pair.
-In particular, the strong selection consistency implies that under the true model, the posterior probability of the true variable indicator and the true graph converge in probability to one as $n \to \infty$.
-Finally, using simulation studies, we demonstrate that the proposed models outperform existing state-of-the-art methods, including both the penalized likelihood and the Bayesian approaches, in several settings.
+In this paper, we consider a hierarchical multivariate regression model with DAG-Wishart priors on the covariance matrix for the predictors, spike and slab priors on regression coefficients, independent Bernoulli priors for each edge in the DAG, and a MRF prior linking the variable indicators to the graph structure.
+Under high-dimensional settings, we establish posterior ratio consistency, following the nomenclature in Cao et al. (2019c) and Narisetty and He (2014), for both the variable and the DAG with given DAG and variable, respectively (Theorems 1 and 2).
+In Theorems 3 and 4, we also establish the posterior ratio consistency and the strong selection consistency for any pair of the DAG and variable.
+In particular, the strong selection consistency implies that under the true model, the posterior probability of the true variable indicator and the true graph converges in probability to 1 as $n \to \infty$ .
+Finally, through simulation studies, we demonstrate that the models studied in this paper can outperform existing state-of-the-art methods including both penalized likelihood and Bayesian approaches in several settings.

 The rest of paper is organized as follows.
-Section 2 provides background material on the Gaussian DAG model and the DAG-Wishart distribution.
+Section 2 provides background material regarding Gaussian DAG model and the DAG-Wishart distribution.
 In Section 3, we introduce our hierarchical Bayesian model.
-The model selection consistency results are presented in Section 4, with proofs provided in the Supplementary Material.
+Model selection consistency results are stated in Section 4 with proofs provided in Supplementary material.
 In Section 5, we conduct simulation experiments to illustrate the performance of the proposed method.
-The benefits of our Bayesian method for identifying network-structured predictors are demonstrated vis-a-vis existing Bayesian and penalized likelihood approaches.
-Section 6 concludes the paper.
+Benefits of our Bayesian method for identifying network-structured predictors are demonstrated vis-a-vis existing Bayesian and penalized likelihood approaches.
+We end our paper with a discussion session in Section 6.